the "hot glue" is actually the remains of a "choc block"

 I see melted connectors in light fittings here quite regularly, where someone has not realized that they won't stand up to the heat.
 I've seen some in which the plastic is just a blob and the metal connector is completely bare.

-Here's what the blocks look like before they melt:
+Here's what the blocks look like before

 (Named "Choc Blocks" because in the "old days" they were commonly a dark brown chocolate color -- And were much heavier and more tolerant of heat too.)